The Tax Court in Brief August 30 – September 3, 2021

 Tax Litigation Key Issues: To justify collections alternatives, including CNC status, the taxpayer must provide the documentation necessary to show that the alternative is warranted.

-Although the petitioner sought to have her account placed into CNC status, the Appeals Officer was unable to provide a collection alternative – including granting CNC status – since petitioner did not furnish the necessary documentation.
+Although the petitioner sought to have her account placed into CNC status, the Appeals Officer was unable to provide a collection alternative – including granting CNC status – since the petitioner did not furnish the necessary documentation.
 On the basis of these circumstances, Appeals performed a balancing test, concluding that the proposed levy did balance the needs of collection with the concerns of the petitioner.
 On the basis of its review, the court held that the Appeals Officer did not abuse her discretion in so concluding.

 Key Points of the Tax Laws: